Superalgos/Superalgos/README.md

 Definitions include every single parameter describing your Trading Systems, as well as your Personal Data, including API Keys.

 This is the top-level element in the hierarchy, with two children elements: Personal Data and Trading System.
+We will discuss Personal Data later on, when we cover [Live Trading](#live-trading).

 At present, only one Trading System is allowed at a time.